 So now let’s take a look at what features Google Trips provides modern day travelers.
 This app instantly allows users to plan each day of their trip and organize their flight and hotel reservations.
-In addition, it also offers editorial guides to over 200 cities and makes personalized suggestions based off of your Google history searches.
+Also, it also offers editorial guides to over 200 cities and makes personalized suggestions based off of your Google history searches.
 Not to mention it also stores your travel plans offline, so you don’t have to worry about lost internet connection or lost signal on the plane ride.
-What makes this app user friendly is its ability to automatically gather information already stored from your Gmail.
-For instance, if you have flight and hotel reservations stored into your Gmail, Google Trips will automatically grab that stored information and organize the info so you can begin creating a trip based off the reservations made to the destination.
-If you don’t have an email with reservations about you trip, rest assured you can still use this app for its intended purpose.
+What makes this app user-friendly is its ability to gather information already stored from your Gmail automatically.
+For instance, if you have flight and hotel reservations stored into your Gmail, Google Trips will automatically grab that stored information and organize the info so you can begin creating a trip based off the bookings made to the destination.
+If you don’t have an email with reservations about your trip, rest assured you can still use this app for its intended purpose.
 If you choose not to connect your Gmail, then the app will prompt you to begin a search of where you would like to go.
 This is where you will enter the city you will be traveling to.
-In this example, I chose to search for Los Angeles.
-In the next step, it will display a variety of categories to help you plan, search, and organize your entire trip.

 Things To Do